harish908/personal-assistant/README.md

 # personal-assistant

-Personal assistant to answer all your questions.
-With LLMs you can build your question-answering system!
-Train an LLM on a vast corpus of knowledge, such as Wikipedia or domain-specific data, and develop a system that can provide accurate and informative answers to user queries.
+Empower your inquiries with a personalized assistant capable of providing comprehensive answers.
+Utilized Large Language Models (LLMs) to construct a question-answering system.
+By training an LLM on extensive datasets like Wikipedia or domain-specific information, created a solution for delivering accurate and insightful responses to user questions.

 #### Train model with your personalized content.
 POST /api/transformText <br>